JacobPaxton/data_science_notes/ds_notes.md

 - fill embark_town with most common value ('Southampton')
 - drop age column
 - encode or create dummy vars for sex & embark_town.
+### SMOTE
+- Needed when classes are imbalanced for classification modeling
+- Used specifically for train to help models fit, improves performance on predicting unseen data

 ## sklearn
 - Python library for machine learning applications